Yea Yea, I know what you're thinking:

 page; Hell, check out the 555 Timer pages.
 You

-might be confused, and not understand everything you read; but it is a
+might be confused, and not understand everything you read, but is a sure

-sure bet you will finish up knowing a little more than you knew--or at
+bet you will finish up knowing a little more than you knew--or at least

-the least you'll have questions you didn't have before.
-Also, the fragments
+you'll have questions you didn't have before.
+Also, the fragments that

-that you pick up now will appear out of nowhere later and fill in
+you pick up now will appear out of nowhere later and fill in the

 When I started out learning this